ietf/tao/Tao.md

 3.2 Take the Plunge and Stay All Week!

 IETF WG meetings are scheduled from Monday morning through Friday afternoon.
 Associated non-WG meetings often take place on the preceding or following weekends.
-It is best to plan to be present the whole week, to benefit from cross-fertilization between Working Groups and from corridor discussions.
+It is best to plan to be present the whole week, to benefit from cross-fertilization between Working Groups and from corridor discussions (both offline as well as in online environments such as gather.town).
 As noted below, the agenda is fluid, and there have been many instances of participants missing important sessions due to last-minute scheduling changes after their travel plans were fixed.
 Being present the whole week is the only way to avoid this annoyance.

 If you cannot find meetings all week to interest you, you can still make the most of the IETF meeting by working between sessions.
 Most IETF attendees carry laptop computers, and it is common to see many of them in the terminal room or in the hallways working during meeting sessions.
 There is often good wireless Internet coverage in many places of the meeting venue (restaurants, coffee shops, and so on), so catching up on email when not in meetings is a fairly common task for IETFers.